kumarsomeshunos/personal-website-frontend/README.md

  - Add icons in Now section (for artists, albums and title)
  - Right portion of the Now section should include the details about what's this (and link to deep dive)
  - Updates page data should be fetched directly from GitHub.
+ - Integrate better loading facility.
+ - Fix breakpoints for each page and section.
+ - Add suspense loading and skeleton screens.
+ - Dynamic width and height of Image calculation.
+ - Drop shadow and boder bottom in navbar (dynamic).

 > Some tools I buit over the years in college (notes, pdf edit, handwritting, etc)